What are the best Disney movies? Check out all our thoughts below if you want to laugh, cry, and sing your lungs out.

 In the mood for a high-flying adventure or a heart-breaking emotional kicker?
-Well, the good news is Disney’s Pixar film Up is both.
+Well, the good news is that Up is both.
 Up tells the story of Carl Fredricksen (Edward Asner) an elderly man who makes his home into a DIY aircraft so he can escape the city and live out the remainder of his days in South America (his deceased wife’s lifelong dream).

 Disney Princess films are almost always dominated by romance, and apart from one or two recent exceptions, women’s heroic deeds are typically tied to a man.
 Well, with Moana, we finally get a film that focuses purely on a young woman’s adventure, with no true love kisses or princes in sight.

-Instead we get an unforgettable journey that sees Moana (Auli’i Cravalho) team up with the demigod Maui (Dwayne Johnson) to save her village from destruction.
-The movie also has a stellar soundtrack by Lin-Manuel Miranda (creator of the acclaimed musicals In the Heights and Hamilton), some genuinely hilarious jokes, and breath-taking animation.
+Instead, we get an unforgettable journey that sees Moana (Auli’i Cravalho) team up with the demigod Maui (The Rock) to save her village from destruction.
+The movie also has a stellar soundtrack by Lin-Manuel Miranda of Hamilton fame, some genuinely hilarious jokes, and breathtaking animation.

-Even today, when Marvel and DC are giving us at least one superhero movie a year, The Incredibles stands out.
-The midlife crises, realistic family bonds, and memorable one-liners, make The Incredibles one of the best Pixar and Disney films that everyone (superhero fan or not) can enjoy.
+Even today, when Marvel and the DCU are giving us at least one film a year, The Incredibles stands out.
+The midlife crises, realistic family bonds, and memorable one-liners make The Incredibles one of the best Pixar and Disney films that everyone (superhero fan or not) can enjoy.

 The high point of the Disney animated classics is Sleeping Beauty.
 Yes, it’s a bold statement, but let us explain why.
-Visually it’s stunning and one of the last movies Walt Disney worked on personally himself.
-It also gave us the iconic villain Maleficent, one of the sassiest princesses (who wasn’t completely obsessed with housework), and an epic heart-pounding score based on Tchaikovsky’s original ballet.
+Visually it’s stunning, and one of the last movies Walt Disney worked on personally himself.
+It also gave us one of the best movie villains in Maleficent, one of the sassiest princesses (who wasn’t completely obsessed with housework), and an epic heart-pounding score based on Tchaikovsky’s original ballet.